 The Senate Chamber as it appeared in 1924.

-Lawmakers gathered here on January 2, 1847 for the First General Assembly of the new State of Iowa.
+State lawmakers gathered here on November 30, 1846 for the First General Assembly of the new State of Iowa.
 It was also here, on February 25, 1847, when that same Assembly passed a bill authorizing a single state university to be developed in Iowa City, and SUI was born.
 Click here to read more about that special day.

 The Senate Chamber has been used for a variety of gatherings over the decades: lectures, faculty meetings, dissertation defenses, recitals (above), even church gatherings like the one pictured (below) in 1925.